Who May Use Our Library

 Audio/visual media: may be borrowed for 1 week and renewed once for a total of 2 weeks (faculty may renew up to 4 times).
 The overdue fine is $0.50 per day; the daily recall fine is $5.00 per day.

-1 week course reserve: may be borrowed by current Biblical faculty, staff, and students only, for 1 week without renewals.
+1 week course reserve: may be borrowed by current Biblical faculty, staff, and students only, for 1 week and renewed once.
 The overdue fine is $2.00 per day.

 2 hour course reserve: may be borrowed for 2 hours and renewed once for a total of 4 hours (faculty may borrow and renew for 3 hours at a time).
 The overdue fine is $0.10 per minute.